 In addition to testing only high-leverage, more innovative items, be sure you use the correct data-driven approach to determine the winning variant.
 Our article on building a $100 million ecommerce business using simple math provides a framework for determining (and improving) your value per visitor.

 Unfortunately, many ecommerce platforms make testing large-scale paradigms like the above difficult.
-To move to the next level, you may need an even more radical change – an entirely new ecommerce platform.
+To move to the next level and increase your conversion rate, you may need an even more radical change – an entirely new ecommerce platform.

 Want us to help?
 We specialize in taking ecommerce stores to the next level.
 Email us – firstname.lastname@example.org